opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/standard_metadata.rst

       .. admonition:: Note
          :class: note

          The :doc:`Datasets default location </configuring_domain/05_configuring_domain/regional_settings>` configuration allows to define the default geographic coverage metadata for the domain.
-In that case, although the metadata will be pre-filled for all new datasets, it can be modified as indicated in the procedure above.
+In that case, although the metadata will be pre-filled for all new datasets, it can be modified as indicated above.

   * * Timezone
     * Forces the dataset visualizations to use the defined timezone for the date and datetime fields.
 It avoids the dataset visualizations to depend on the timezone on which the user's computer is set.